xqux/diacpp/README.md

 - ⚠️ Non-Fitting Text.

 ## Generated Files
+> You can only run 1 application instance because files can't be opened for writing more than once.

 There are some files that are created in the application directory.
 You can turn them off or change the name in the ~~main project file~~.

+By default, the program doesn't use external directories as storage.

 ### Logging
 All statuses (errors, warnings, successes) are automatically added to the **report.log** file.